CCI-MOC/esi-leap/docs/esi-leap-requirements.md

 * "uuid" is the primary key for an offer entry.
 * "name" is an identifier the user may set for an offer on creation.
 Can be used for offer management instead of 'uuid'.
 Does not have to be unique.
 * "project_id" is the project_id of the owner of the offer.
 * "resource_type" is the type of resource being made available for leasing.
-To use with ironic, set to 'ironic_node'.
+To use with Ironic, set to 'ironic_node'.
 This is passed in as a string.
 * "start_time" is a datetime representing the time in which the offer can be leased.
 * "end_time" is a datetime representing the time in which the offer can no longer be leased.
 * "status" is the status of the offer.
-There are three valid statuses for an offer
+There are three valid statuses for an offer:
   * available: an offer can be leased.
 This is the state of an offer on creation.
   * expired: an offer is no longer available for leasing.
 When an offer's end_time has passed, it's status is set to "expired".
   * deleted: an offer is no longer available for leasing.
 An offer is set to deleted when it is manually revoked by a user before its end_time has passed.